 We fine tuned our knee support designs while waiting for the gel pack prototypes to arrive.
 Once they arrived we had to figure out a way to integrate them into our knee support.
 We played around with some different materials to use for the pouch which you’ll see below.
 But ultimately we’re going with the same material that we use on our lower back support.
 The materials we tried out were too thick and didn’t have the same cooling or heating effect as the existing pouch.

 Each of these steps takes quite a bit of back and forth with our suppliers to come up with a working prototype that has all of the correct materials and meets our specifications.
-We recently received a fully finished knee support prototype which we’re pretty happy with.
+We recently received a fully finished neoprene knee support brace prototype which we’re pretty happy with.

 We learned a few things from iterating over our initial designs: